nadia-el/pi-control-panel/README.md

     }
   }
 ````
-* All Disk Status queries and subscription
+* All File System Status queries and subscription
 * All RAM and Swap Memory Status queries and subscription
 * All Network Status queries and subscription
 * Refresh Token Query